thoughtbot/bourbon/readme.md

     @import 'bourbon/bourbon';

-To update your existing bourbon files, do this:

-    bourbon update

-This will delete the bourbon directory and regenerate it.

 # Browser support
 Bourbon aims to provide support for CSS3 properties that are not yet fully supported in modern stable browsers.